 1. Track it

-Tracking your time is perhaps the most obvious way to keep remote work visible.
+Tracking your remote work is perhaps the most obvious way to keep it visible.
 While this has traditionally been a frustrating and inefficient process, involving manual timers and note taking, these days it can all be done automatically.
 A good automatic time tracker will capture all the work you do in a day for you, down to the time you spend in individual tools.
 You can see how long tasks take, including all the internal communication and task management that go into them.

 The most advanced time tracking tools further reduce any self-reporting admin by categorizing your work for you.
 Apps like Timely use AI to draft a daily time sheet from your automatically captured activity.
 Employees can review everything before making them publicly viewable to their team.
-As an added bonus, these logged hours are pulled into real-time team dashboards, so managers can effortlessly keep an eye on overtime, capacity, activity and workloads for everyone on their team.
+As an added bonus, these logged hours are pulled into real-time team dashboards, so remote team managers can effortlessly keep an eye on overtime, capacity, activity and workloads for everyone, wherever they are.

 Considerate communication lies at the heart of remote team visibility.
 It requires you to think beyond your immediate present to understand exactly how your work may impact other people in the coming weeks.
 As such, it’s important to consider who you need to coordinate with and regularly share your plans to ensure you’re still aligned.